allan-gounden/how-to-secure-your-win11-pc/README.md

  - Install Edge updates before opening any websites!!!

-Open following site in the settings menu and it should automatically update.
+Open following page in the settings menu and it should automatically update.
+WARNING: You should open this page daily!
+The automatic update mechanism in Edge does not work correctlly...

 <img width="1382" alt="edge1" src="https://user-images.githubusercontent.com/6840466/149796876-cc64066e-efa3-4f52-a319-f173f0fc6f49.png">